-Beef– Legend has it that you used to be able to get these bones for free sometimes from the butcher, but in the last few years they have become a hot commodity.
+Beef – Legend has it that you used to be able to get these bones for free sometimes from the butcher, but in the last few years they have become a hot commodity.
 I have never been able to score them for free.
 Grass-fed bones are best, organic next best, then regular, well I guess they are okay.
-If raw, roast in oven first in a roasting pan at 375 degrees for about 45 minutes.
+If raw, roast in the oven first in a roasting pan at 375 degrees for about 45 minutes.
 This improves the flavor.
-After that you can eat the bone marrow out of the middle before cooking the bones further if you have that type of bones.
+After that, you can eat the bone marrow out of the middle before cooking the bones further, if you have that type of bones.
 I highly recommend this.
 It is not only very tasty, but also nutritious.
 Then put in the crockpot and proceed.

-Turkey-handle this mostly just like chicken.
-One thing I might add is that whenever I cook a turkey I save the wings in the freezer.
-These alone make a great broth.
+Turkey – Handle this mostly just like chicken.
+One thing I might add is that whenever I cook a turkey I save the wings, and maybe the legs, in the freezer for future bone broth.
+These make a great broth.

-Lamb-pretty much same as beef or just throw in the crockpot.
+Lamb – Pretty much the same as beef or just throw in the crockpot.

 Next always add: